guilgautier/DPPy/docs/finite_dpps/exact_sampling.rst

 	\mathbb{P}[\mathcal{X}=S]
 	= \det \mathbf{K}_S.

-Using the invariance by permutation of the derterminant it is sufficient to apply the chain rule to sample :math:`(s_1, \dots, s_r)` with joint distribution
+Using the invariance by permutation of the determinant and the fact that :math:`\mathbf{K}` is an orthogonal projection matrix, it is sufficient to apply the chain rule to sample :math:`(s_1, \dots, s_r)` with joint distribution

 .. math::